Jordan Casteel: Themes and style

 Casteel's practice explores humanity, sexuality, identity, and subjectivity.
 She has almost exclusively painted black subjects, often in varying skin tones based on the light surrounding the sitter from the photographs she takes of her sitters.
 Subjects have been painted in varying shades of browns, greys, lime greens, navy blues, and light oranges.

 Casteel's painterly approach and bold use of color have been compared to painters Jacob Lawrence, Nancy Spero, and Henri Matisse.
 The palettes Casteel develops in her work are both based on an obsessive relationship with color and vibrancy founded in her childhood, and a determination to push the boundaries of interpretation.
 She experiments with the effects her colors have on the environments she paints and their relation to her subjects.
 Throughout her collection of work, the viewer can observe a wealth of colors representing the skin tones of her subjects alone.
 Casteel's posing and gaze of the subjects in her paintings are just as integral as her relationship with color as she attempts to push the dialogue of blackness.
 Casteel's figurative works have also been compared to New York artist Alice Neel.

 Casteel's work comes from photographs she takes of her subjects.
 She aims to nudge the viewer's thoughts considering what meaning lies behind being a black man in the U.S. today.
 In an interview with studio international, Jordan stated, "The intent of the paintings is to expose my vision of black men as a sister, daughter, friend and lover.
 That perspective is one full of empathy and love.
 I see their humanity and, in turn, I want the audience to engage with them as fathers, sons, brothers, cousins – as individuals with their own unique stories to share."

 Teaching

 Casteel is an Assistant Professor of Painting in the Department of Arts, Culture, and Media at Rutgers University - Newark.

 Personal life

 Casteel lives in Harlem with her husband David Schulze, an Australian-born photographer she met on the dating app Raya.
 She has lupus and noted that the condition was especially difficult during her graduate studies.

 Exhibitions

 Casteel has staged solo shows, exhibitions, and public art installations at galleries and museums in the United States.
-Her notable solo shows include Visible Man (2014), Sargent's Daughters Gallery, New York; Jordan Casteel: Harlem Notes (2017), Harvey B. Gantt Center, Charlotte, North Carolina; Jordan Casteel: Returning the Gaze (2019–2020), originating at the Denver Art Museum; The Baayfalls (2019–2022), High Line, New York; Jordan Casteel: Within Reach (2020), New Museum, New York; and Jordan Casteel A Presentation of Works (2025), Ely House, London.
+Her notable solo shows include Visible Man (2014), Sargent's Daughters Gallery, New York; Jordan Casteel: Harlem Notes (2017), Harvey B. Gantt Center, Charlotte, North Carolina; Jordan Casteel: Returning the Gaze (2019–2020), originating at the Denver Art Museum; The Baayfalls (2019–2022), High Line, New York; Jordan Casteel: Within Reach (2020), New Museum, New York; and Jordan Casteel A Presentation of Works (2025), Thaddaeus Ropac, London.